 What are some benefits of creating caring workplaces?
 “When businesses commit to developing compassion, they benefit by demonstrating a genuine concern about the culture in which their business operates.
 This impacts the quality of customer service as well as how employees interact with each other and with vendors,” Ramer says.
 “Compassion can build camaraderie among staff and directly impact the loyalty and retention of employees as well as customers.”

 For many, compassion isn’t easy, especially at work.
 That’s because, as modern humans, we have created a work culture that generally doesn’t support failure and humility.
 At work, we seek recognition in the form of “getting credit.”
 When, for whatever reason, we aren’t given credit, it has become a habit to blame others rather than practice self-compassion (through self-reflection, self-accountability, and acceptance of our own imperfections).
 Being compassionate means being vulnerable, which means not being “perfect.”
 In a world often fixated on perfection and recognition, vulnerability can lead to feelings of guilt, shame, and embarrassment.
-But compassion is a worthwhile risk to take, and it’s started gaining workplace acceptance, supported by the works of Brene Brown, author of Daring Greatly, and Marshall Rosenberg, author of Non-Violent Communication.
+But compassion is a worthwhile risk to take, and it’s started gaining workplace acceptance.

 Compassion in the workplace is not unlike compassion in any other place.
 It starts with a simple choice.
 A choice to be open to feel what others are feeling, or at the very least acknowledge that people don’t show up with the intention to be mean, difficult, or rude.
 It’s possible your colleagues are facing struggles: single parenting, health issues, divorce, deaths, disabilities, etc. We really don’t know another’s experience before we come together in our common workplace.
 So next time you’re at work and things don’t go your way, take a deep breath and assume your colleagues have positive intentions.